yifso/nteract/docs/notes/other-group.md

 ### Usage

-The example below shows how we can use this package to create a Redux store for a notebook with two code cells.
+The example below shows how to use this package to create a Redux store for a notebook with two code cells.

 ```javascript
 import { fixtureStore } from "@nteract/fixtures";